Naheed-Anjum/House-Price-Prediction/README.md

        2	Poor
        1	Very Poor

-19. OverallCond: Rates the overall condition of the house
+19.OverallCond: Rates the overall condition of the house

        10	Very Excellent
        9	Excellent